jeremy-block/retro-relevance-study/public/retro-relevance/assets/tutorialText/intro.md

 # Task

-Using the tool you just learned about, you will complete the following task.
-A copy of the following premise will be available in the interface.
+Using the tool you just learned about, here is the premise for your investigation.

-*Please read the following aloud*
+*Please read the following aloud.*

 ## Premise